secretstartups/handbook/content/handbook/engineering/infrastructure/test-platform/test-and-tools-infrastructure-team/index.md

   - Relevant support requests are converted into issues.
 Add ~"team::Test and Tools Infrastructure" label in the issues to track it in the team's [backlog board](https://gitlab.com/groups/gitlab-org/-/boards/7168288?label_name%5B%5D=team%3A%3ATest%20and%20Tools%20Infrastructure).
 Issue creation is a critical activity for our team, even for issues that are quickly resolved through Slack communications.
 Documenting both the problem and its resolution in an issue helps in maintaining a comprehensive record.
 This not only assists in future reference and knowledge sharing but also allows us to track the time and resources invested in resolving these issues.
   - Ensure each issue is tagged with a `type` label that indicates its association with specific tooling, enabling streamlined tracking and management.
     - [TBD relevant types for TTI team to track, eg. `type::maintenance`]
-  - Team members analyze the ticket and add a priority based on the [Reliability Department's prioritization framework](https://handbook.gitlab.com/handbook/engineering/infrastructure/team/reliability/issues/#priority).
+  - Team members analyze the issue and add a priority based on the [Reliability Department's prioritization framework](https://handbook.gitlab.com/handbook/engineering/infrastructure/team/reliability/issues/#priority).
 P1 issues will be taken up on an urgent basis the same week based on the availability of the relevant team members.
-Lower priority issues are scheduled for review and discussion in our next bi-weekly meeting for capacity planning.
+Lower-priority issues are scheduled for review and discussion in our next bi-weekly meeting for capacity planning.
   - The issues should be following the [Test Platform workflow label guidelines](../project-management/index.md#workflow-labels).
   - Updates on the support requests should be communicated at the end of each week in the issue comments.
   - Team members should record support activities (usually outside of general project tracks) and progress in the worklog for transparency and tracking.